 Cannabidiol, otherwise known as CBD oil, has been called everything from the “miracle drug” to a drug testing nightmare.
-Will CBD replace a worker’s need to take prescription painkillers, or disrupt the productivity of a workforce?
+Will Cannabidiol in the workplace replace a worker’s need to take prescription painkillers, or disrupt the productivity of a workforce?

 What is CBD Oil?